joelpt/quickfort/readme.txt

 * Fixed issue with multilevel #build blueprints not plotting right (GoingTharn)
 * Fixed issue with bridges and roads being given the wrong number of materials (they use #Tiles / 4 + 1 mats rather than just #Tiles)
+* Added `qfconvert.py --mode=csv` output mode, to transform CSV files into new CSV files
 * Switched to Python 2.7 and cxfreeze
 * Commented options/buildconfig.json and options/keys.json for those who wish
   to read or modify these files